Research

 Identify dysglycemia in patients with cystic fibrosis (cystic fibrosis) with continuous blood glucose reading

 Patients with cystic fibrosis exhibit a broad spectrum of dysglycemia associated with an increased risk of accelerated clinical decline (weight loss and/or lung function decline) and the risk of cystic fibrosis-related diabetes (CFRD).
-However, the current screening test, oral glucose tolerance test (OGTT), is associated with multiple issues, including patient and healthcare team acceptance, costs, etc. The support of the FFRD will enable us to conduct a study to determine if continuous glucose monitoring simplifies the screening for CFRD and also predicts if patients are at a higher risk of weight loss and/or lung function decline.
-These results will better address questions about the use and interpretation of continuous glucose monitoring in clinical practice.
+However, the current screening test, oral glucose tolerance test (OGTT), is associated with multiple issues, including patient and healthcare team acceptance, costs, etc. The support of the FFRD will enable us to conduct a study to determine whether continuous glucose monitoring simplifies the screening of DAFK and helps predict whether patients are at higher risk of weight loss and/or lung function decline.
+These findings will provide better answers regarding the use and interpretation of continuous glucose monitoring in clinical practice